wedaa/LongTail-Log-Analysis/README.md

 to analyze the attacks and probes that your webserver is subject to.

+LongTail is for small (1 server)  to medium size (50 servers) organizations.
+If you have a large organization, then you'll probably have too much data to be analyzed.
+Of course if you run this on larger installations and it works, please let me know so I can increase this number.

 Installation
 --------------
 Copy the files to /usr/local/etc (Or wherever).
 See